 Tayla Gentle, a writer and video producer, has lived in four different Melbourne sharehouses in the last seven years, and she’s developed a few subtle, ninja-like techniques for helping get her roomies on side.
 “You can do things like introduce eco-friendly cleaning products to the house and switch the washing machine to cold water – those kind of changes are easy to make,” she says.

 Additionally, if you volunteer to do the household communal products shop – cleaning products, toilet paper, etc – you can make sure you buy ethical brands and ditch single-use plastics wherever possible.
-And if you want to kick it up a notch, you can make plenty of cleaning products from scratch, too.
-Your roomies will probably be glad to save a few bucks on the weekly shop.

 Get your utilities in ship-shape